Useful Eagle Scout Helps and Forms

 Eagle Scout Requirement 5

 While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.
 (The project must benefit an organization other than Boy Scouting).
 A project proposal must be approved by the organization benfiting from the effort, your unit leader, and unit committee, and the council or district before you start.
-You must use the Eagle Scout Service Project Workbook, No. 512-927, in meeting this requirement.
+You must use the Eagle Scout Service Project Workbook, in meeting this requirement.

 Guide to Advancement